microcks/microcks.io/content/documentation/tutorials/first-graphql-mock.md

 {{< image src="images/documentation/first-graphql-2-operations.png" alt="image" zoomable="true" >}}

 What about the dispatcher property we mentioned earlier?
-You can see that it now have the `QUERY_ARG` value.
-Because of the presence of arguments in the new query definition, Microcks has inferred a routing logic based on this argument.
+You can see that it now has the `QUERY_ARG` value.
+Because of the presence of arguments in the new query definition, Microcks has inferred a routing logic based on these arguments.
 If you get access to the operation details, you'll see that the associated rule is `name`.
-Microcks will use the name to route incoming GraphQL query.
+Microcks will use the name to route incoming GraphQL queries.

 Let's complete our Postman Collection with a new request for the new `searchPets` method and a new example for searching for pets having a `k` in their name.
-This time it can be useful to provide also an example for the request body that is now using a **variable** identified with `$name`:
+This time it can be useful to also provide an example for the request body that is now using a **variable** identified with `$name`:

 <div class="swiper single-slider">
   <div class="swiper-wrapper">